LISTS OF FAVOURITES

 WATERMELON JUICE : In tropical climes this is my favourite drink, and I guess it's quite healthy too.

 STRAWBERRY JUICE : For some reason this doesn't feature much in British supermarkets.
-Every other kind of juice can be found, but strawberry only seems to be allowed to exist in some weird blended concoction of fruits.
+Every other kind of juice can be found, but strawberry only seems to be allowed to exist in some weird blended concoction of berries.
 Straight strawberry however is popular in the tropics, and it's delicious.

 You'll notice no alcohol here.
 Sadly, I never developed a taste for it.
 A major social drawback.